GeneratedArt/main/index.md

 show_call_box: true
 ---

-# Discover generative art exhibitions.
+# Discover generative art exhibitions

 Experience the beauty of generative art at our exhibitions, where digital artworks are created through algorithmic or random generation.
 Visitors can purchase artwork using a QR code at promoted locations on the GeneratedArt platform.